 They can also act as a middle-man between you and the influencer.
 In some cases, the influencer may want this to retain an image of being impartial and independent.

 The agency will also often handle the admin and contractual side of the relationship.
 You focus your time on the message and activity.
 The agency can also help protect you if something goes wrong.
 The influencer says or does the wrong thing, and there’s a risk to your image.
 PR agencies can help get you out of these tricky situations.

 First, you have to work out who they are.
 You identify who influences buying decisions in your category.

 Then, you prioritise them.
 Some influencers add more value than others.
 You have to work out where to focus your efforts.

 Finally, you plan your interaction with each influencer.
 You put the most effort into your highest priority influencers.
 These are the influencers who’ll create the most value.

 You identify influencers by going online to do secondary research.

 SEO ranking works on popularity.
 There’s a strong correlation between the influencers who rank well on search and the influence they have on the category.
 Popular influencers rank high on search.

 As you build your influencer list, start researching them.
 Check out their social pages and websites.
-See if you can find their contact details.
-You’ll need these details so you can build your contact plan.
+Look for their contact details.
+You’ll need these details to build your contact plan.

 Building a contact plan